-The Government has now committed to grow the total number of cadet units in schools across the UK to 500 by 2020 and the budget announcement confirmed £50m has been allocated from Libor fines to fund this growth.
+The Government has now committed to grow the total number of cadet units in schools across the UK to 500 by 2020, which will be supported in part by £50m of Libor funding.

 While the first 100 new CEP units were demand-led, the next phase of expansion will have a more targeted approach.
 The initial selection process will prioritise schools in less affluent areas and in areas where there is currently limited access to the cadet experience.
 We will also be particularly interested in certain types of educational establishment such as those with post-16 provision (including Multi-Academy Trusts with sixth form provision).

 The CEP is part of the Government’s aim of promoting military ethos in schools; to instil values in young people that will help them get the most out of their lives, and to contribute to their communities and country.
 This means pupils developing qualities such as self-discipline, loyalty and respect, strong leadership, teamwork and resilience which will help them achieve excellence and shape their own future.
 The programme focuses on Combined Cadet Force units ensuring that as many pupils from a state school have the chance to experience the life-enriching activities of military cadets as part of school life - this mirrors the military activity offered in many of the best independent schools in the country.

 The programme also offers the opportunity for schools to set up a Sea Cadet unit.
 More details can be found here.